 Course objective General: Understanding the importance of social security in an international context; understanding the tenet of fiscal residency, permanent establishment, (formal/ economic) employer, etc.; understanding the system of coordination of European social security systems and the concept of Social Security treaties.

-Course objective Dutch Social Security schemes: Understanding the Dutch mandatory system of employee and resident insurances and their coverage, capped/ uncapped contributions, the role of the employer in the Social Security system, the Dutch Voluntary Social Security, compliance requirements.
+Course objective Dutch Social Security schemes: Understanding the Dutch mandatory system of employee and resident insurances and their coverage, capped/ uncapped contributions, the role of the employer in the Social Security system, the Dutch Voluntary Social Security, and compliance requirements.

-Course objective International Health Care insurance: Understanding the determination rules regarding mandatory health insurance according to European legislation and bilateral treaties.
+Course objective International Health Care Insurance: Understanding the determination rules regarding mandatory health insurance according to European legislation and bilateral treaties.

 Module 6: Special Work Relations & International Payroll

-Course objective Special Work Relations: Understanding challenges of working with self-employed persons and recruitment/ staffing agencies in an international context, and third party vendors/ consultants.
+Course objective Special Work Relations: Understanding challenges of working with self-employed persons and recruitment/ staffing agencies in an international context, and third-party vendors/ consultants.

-Course objective International Payroll: Understanding the concept of payroll taxes and withholding, payroll compliance, the concept of global payroll, shadow payroll, split payroll, and hypotax.
+Course objective International Payroll: Understanding the concept of payroll taxes and withholding, payroll compliance, the concept of global payroll, shadow payroll, split payroll, and hypo tax.

 Module 7: Final assessment & presentation of certificates